 The Clear all Brush Strokes button removes all of your existing strokes.

 The Lighten, Restore and Darken buttons at the top are shortcuts to set the brush color to White, Mid Grey and Darken respectively, which has the effect of setting simple colorless brushes.

 The radius and opacity sliders change the size and strength of your brush.

 Change the Brush Color to paint different types of strokes.
 Colors brighter than grey lighten the image, and colors darker than grey darken it.
 Painting grey (as you would if you pressed the Restore button, will reduce the effect of existing strokes.
 Colored strokes apply that color to the image.

 The 3D Brush has all the controls of the 2D brush with additional functionality.
 The Best way to explore the additional functionality and the brush in general, is to turn on the Draggable Demo Position.
-This demo area is like an additional, non permanent, brush stroke you can place anywhere in the image to explore what changing the different settings looks like in that place.
+This demo area is like an additional, non-permanent brush stroke you can place anywhere in the image to see what the different settings looks like in that place.

 The Draggable Lighting Position:

 Can be dragged around to change the direction of the light.